Shripad13/Networking/README.md

 VPC ---> Subnets (Servers) ---> routes --->RouteTables ---> IGW ---> User

+In Subnet we have 2 types
+1. Public Subnet - connected to IGW (internet gateway)
+2. Private Subnet - not connected to IGW

 In subnet we have, Servers & NAT-GW they connected to Route tables

 What is the biggest network can be provided in AWS?
 CIDR / 16 is the biggest network that can be provided by AWS with 65,536 IP's

-Size of the any network depends on Classless inter domain Routing
+Size of the any network depends on Classless Inter Domain Routing (CIDR) notation

 10.20.0.0/16
 Means first 2 bits 10.20 are already occupied, we can use only 0.0 = 256*256 = 65536 IP's

 VPC is a regional service in AWS

-DHCP server - assigns a IP Network
+DHCP server - Dynamically assigns a IP Network to the instances launched in VPC

 # Router- Helps in a connecting two different networks
 Im AWS router is called as IGW - an entry point to access the internet